 Four Time United States Theatrical Arts Champions

-Tim and Barbara are four-time United States Professional Theatrical Arts Ballroom Champions.
+Celebrating the 50th Anniversary of USDC, Tim and Barbara are four-time United States Professional Theatrical Arts Ballroom Champions.
 By winning this National Championship Ballroom Dancing Title for the fourth time in 1999, the Hallers made ballroom competition history by becoming only second theatrical arts dance team to win the title four times since the inception of the United States Ballroom Championships in 1971.

 Theatrical Arts is one of the most physically demanding styles of dance.
 Unlike the other competitive ballroom dance styles, it borrows significantly from gymnastics and ballet.
 Typically danced with one team on the floor at a time, the Cabaret style routines of Theatrical Arts are filled with complicated lifts, drops, splits and other risk figures.
 Theatrical Arts most closely resembles pairs figure skating.

 The Hallers were recipients of the Feather Award, ballroom dancing’s equivalent of the movie industry’s Oscar.
 In fact, Barbara and Tim received the Feather Award’s highest honor, the Publication Award, recognizing them as the “most accomplished Theatrical Arts dancers” in the United States.
 Other notable recipients of the Publication Award include Cyd Charisse, Juliet Prowse, and Donald O’Connor (Singin’ in the Rain).